Message from the President of MUIH

 The Diversity, Equity, and Inclusion Committee is compromised of faculty, staff, and students at MUIH and is open to new members to join the committee at any time of year by emailing .
 This committee meets on a monthly basis to discuss issues that have been brought forward, to plan educational events for the University, and to inform future events and policies for the University.
 Current committee members include:

-Michelle Coleman, Dean of Students and Director of Student Affairs
+Michelle Coleman, Dean of Student Affairs

 Diversity, Equity, and Inclusion Resources